String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 \subsection{Nonlinear Constraints from \texorpdfstring{$\mathcal{N}=4$}{N=4} SUSY}

 At leading order, $\mathcal{O}(s^{-1})$, the pure SYM amplitude \reef{LO} was already verified to solve the SUSY Ward identity \reef{consistency}.
 At $\mathcal{O}(s^{0})$, none of the pole terms contribute, so the only input from the $\mathbb{Z}_{i}$ is the constant term $y_{0,1}$ in CT${}_6$ and it is set to zero by the SUSY Ward identity.
 Next, at $\mathcal{O}(s^1)$ and $\mathcal{O}(s^2)$, all local parameters in CT${}_6$ become fixed, but otherwise the SUSY Ward identity is solved without constraints on the lower-point Wilson coefficients.

+When Levi–Civita terms are {\em included} in the ansatz for the local terms $\text{CT}_6[123456]$ in $\mathbb{Z}_{1}$, we find no constraints on the 4-point Wilson coefficients $a_{k,q}$, but a large number of coefficients of the local terms are fixed, as shown in Table \ref{tab:6pt_CTs}.
+We have carried out this analysis to $\mathcal{O}(s^5)$.

-This changes dramatically starting at order $\mathcal{O}(s^3)$, where the $\mathcal{N}=4$ SUSY Ward identity \reef{consistency} can no longer be solved for generic values of the lower-point Wilson coefficients.
+However, this changes dramatically when the Levi–Civita terms are {\em excluded}.\footnote{We find that upon imposing the constraints from the SUSY Ward identity, the absence of Levi–Civita symbols in $\mathbb{Z}_1$ implies that any other 6-scalar amplitude in the $\mathcal{N}=4$ SYM EFT is also free of them.} Starting at order $\mathcal{O}(s^3)$, the $\mathcal{N}=4$ SUSY Ward identity \reef{consistency} can in this case no longer be solved for generic values of the lower-point Wilson coefficients.
 In fact, we find that \reef{consistency} requires the following {\em nonlinear} constraints among the 4-point Wilson coefficients $a_{k,q}$: {\allowdisplaybreaks

 } The first of these nonlinear constraints imply that the effective couplings $a_{2,0}$ and $a_{2,1}$ of the two SUSY-compatible $\Tr(D^4 F^4)$ interactions are completely fixed by the value of the coupling $a_{0,0}$ of the $\Tr(F^4)$ operator and the YM coupling $g$.
 Thus, there is no consistent {\em tree-level} $\mathcal{N}=4$ SYM EFT with a $\Tr(F^4)$ interaction but without the two $\Tr(D^4 F^4)$ interactions!
 Similarly, all of the coefficients $a_{2k,0}$ are required if $a_{0,0}\ne 0$; so at least one SUSY-compatible $\Tr(D^{4k} F^4)$ operator is required too.
 In contrast, in the presence of $\Tr(F^4)$, SUSY does not require a $\Tr(D^2 F^4)$ operator, as can be seen from the coefficient $a_{1,0}$ being left unfixed.